Associate Degrees Online

-If you're looking for an associate degree that will teach you about computers so you can get a great, highly paid job once you're done with school, then you might want to look at getting a database administration associate degree.
+If you’re looking for an associate’s degree that will teach you about computers so you can get a great, high- paying job, you might want to look at getting a database administration associate degree.

 What You'll Learn In A Database Administration Degree Program